 The developer has enlisted eco-pioneer, florist and designer Joost Bakker – best known for his sustainability-focused projects Silo, Brothl and Greenhouse – as a creative consultant to help turn the site’s 2000-square-metre rooftop into an urban farm and restaurant space.

-Last week, Frasers opened expressions of interest for the rooftop’s new tenants.
+Frasers is currently seeking expressions of interest for the rooftop’s new tenants.
 Bakker would love to see new, passionate businesses “come out of the woodwork” to take on the tenancy.